pavlicav/campaign_finance_donation_optimization/Endorsements/README.md

 * Americans for Responsible Solutions: a nonprofit organization founded by Gabrielle Giffords and her husband Mark Kelly that advocates for gun control and works to prevent gun violence.
 * Everytown for Gun Safety Action Fund (EGSAF): a Super PAC that supports candidates who advocate for gun control measures.
 * Independence USA PAC: a Super PAC founded by Michael Bloomberg that supports candidates who advocate for gun control measures and other progressive cause.

+Healthcare
+---
+ANTI-UNIVERSAL: Prefer a system that is based on private healthcare options and limited government involvement.
+* Americans for Prosperity: a conservative political advocacy group that opposes universal healthcare and advocates for free-market healthcare solutions.
+* Club for Growth: a conservative political action committee that opposes universal healthcare and advocates for free-market healthcare solutions.
+* FreedomWorks: a conservative political advocacy group that opposes universal healthcare and advocates for free-market healthcare solutions.
+* Heritage Foundation: a conservative think tank that opposes universal healthcare and advocates for free-market healthcare solutions.
+* Independent Women's Forum: a conservative women's advocacy group that opposes universal healthcare and advocates for free-market healthcare solutions.
+* American Conservative Union: a conservative political organization that opposes universal healthcare and advocates for free-market healthcare solutions.
+* National Taxpayers Union: a conservative taxpayer advocacy group that opposes universal healthcare and advocates for free-market healthcare solutions.

+PRO-UNIVERSAL: Prefer a system that is based on public healthcare facilitated by government involvement.
+* Physicians for a National Health Program (PNHP): a non-profit organization of medical professionals and advocates that supports a single-payer, universal healthcare system in the United States.
+* National Nurses United (NNU): a labor union of registered nurses that supports Medicare for All, a universal healthcare system that would expand and improve Medicare coverage to all Americans.
+* Healthcare-NOW!: a non-profit grassroots organization that advocates for a single-payer, universal healthcare system in the United States.
+* Progressive Democrats of America (PDA): a political action committee that supports progressive policies, including Medicare for All and a single-payer, universal healthcare system.
+* Our Revolution: a political action organization that supports progressive policies, including universal healthcare.
+* Democratic Socialists of America (DSA): a political organization that supports democratic socialism and universal healthcare as a human right.
+* People's Action: a non-profit organization that supports progressive policies, including universal healthcare.
+* Center for Popular Democracy: a non-profit organization that supports progressive policies, including universal healthcare.

+Abortion
+---
+ANTI-ABORTION: Advocates in opposition to abortion.
+* National Right to Life Committee (NRLC): a non-profit organization that advocates for pro-life policies and opposes abortion.
+* Susan B. Anthony List (SBA List): a non-profit organization that supports pro-life women running for political office and advocates for pro-life policies.
+* Americans United for Life (AUL): a non-profit organization that advocates for pro-life policies and opposes abortion.
+* Family Research Council (FRC): a conservative Christian non-profit organization that advocates for pro-life policies and opposes abortion.
+* March for Life: a non-profit organization that hosts an annual pro-life rally in Washington D.C. and advocates for pro-life policies.
+* Faith and Freedom Coalition: a conservative Christian non-profit organization that advocates for pro-life policies and opposes abortion.
+* Pro-Life Action League: a non-profit organization that advocates for pro-life policies and opposes abortion through peaceful protests and activism.

+PRO-ABORTION: Advocates for the legal right of individuals to make their own choices about their reproductive health, including access to abortion.
+* Planned Parenthood Action Fund: the political arm of Planned Parenthood, a non-profit organization that provides reproductive health services and advocates for reproductive rights, including access to abortion.
+* NARAL Pro-Choice America: a non-profit organization that advocates for reproductive rights and access to abortion, and works to elect pro-choice candidates to political office.
+* EMILY's List: a political action committee that supports pro-choice, Democratic women candidates for political office.
+* Center for Reproductive Rights: a non-profit legal advocacy organization that seeks to advance reproductive rights and access to abortion through litigation and advocacy.
+* Abortion Care Network: a non-profit organization that advocates for the expansion of abortion care access and supports independent abortion care providers.
+* National Organization for Women (NOW): a feminist advocacy organization that supports reproductive rights, including access to abortion, and works to advance gender equality.

+Climate Change
+---
+ANTI-CLIMATE: Advocates in opposition to action on climate change
+* Heartland Institute: a conservative think-tank that has been a vocal critic of climate science and has worked to undermine climate action.
+* Americans for Prosperity: a conservative political advocacy group that has opposed action on climate change and has been associated with the fossil fuel industry.
+* Competitive Enterprise Institute: a conservative think-tank that has downplayed the seriousness of climate change and has opposed government action on climate.
+* American Energy Alliance: a conservative advocacy group that promotes fossil fuels and opposes government action on climate change.
+* Freedom Partners: a conservative advocacy group that has opposed climate action and has been associated with the Koch brothers.

+PRO-CLIMATE: Supports action on climate change and advocate for policies to mitigate its effects
+* Sierra Club: a non-profit organization that works to protect the environment and advocate for climate action.
+* League of Conservation Voters (LCV): a political advocacy group that supports pro-environment candidates for political office and advocates for policies to address climate change.
+* Environmental Defense Fund (EDF): a non-profit organization that advocates for environmental protection and works on climate issues.
+* Natural Resources Defense Council (NRDC): a non-profit environmental advocacy organization that works on climate issues and promotes sustainable environmental policies.
+* Climate Action Campaign: a coalition of environmental organizations that advocates for policies to address climate change.
+* Sunrise Movement: a youth-led organization that advocates for policies to address climate change and works to elect pro-climate candidates to political office.
+* Clean Air Task Force: a non-profit organization that advocates for policies to address air pollution and climate change.

+Immigration
+---
+ANTI-IMMIGRATION: Advocates for reduced immigration levels and stricter immigration policies.
+* Federation for American Immigration Reform (FAIR): a non-profit organization that advocates for reduced immigration levels, stricter immigration policies, and increased enforcement.
+* NumbersUSA: a grassroots organization that advocates for reduced immigration levels and stricter immigration policies.
+* Center for Immigration Studies (CIS): a non-profit organization that advocates for reduced immigration levels and stricter immigration policies.
+* Americans for Legal Immigration PAC (ALIPAC): a political action committee that opposes amnesty for undocumented immigrants and advocates for stronger immigration enforcement.
+* U.S. Immigration Reform PAC: a political action committee that advocates for reduced immigration levels and stricter immigration policies.

+PRO-IMMIGRATION:
+* American Civil Liberties Union (ACLU): an organization that advocates for the protection of civil liberties, including immigrant rights.
+* National Immigration Law Center (NILC): a legal advocacy organization that works to protect and expand the rights of low-income immigrants.
+* United We Dream: a youth-led organization that advocates for the rights of undocumented immigrants.
+* National Immigration Forum: an organization that advocates for pro-immigrant policies, including a pathway to citizenship for undocumented immigrants.
+* Immigration Equality: an organization that advocates for the rights of LGBTQ+ immigrants.